dwzzn/robloxusernamesniper/README.md

 This code looks for usernames existing in the "https://users.roblox.com/v1/usernames" section which contains all existing usernames.

-It checks if each username is valid and returns "Available" via return data.get("code") == 0
+It checks if each username is valid/invalid and returns "Available" if the username is not taken via return data.get("code") == 0

 I removed the ratelimiter which will spam client roblox servers, add **timer.Sleep(in seconds here)** to avoid this